For about 250 years, our species has been known as Homo sapiens, a scientific name in Latin that means "wise man."

 "I’m dismayed to see it creeping into Nature," Michel wrote in an email, referring to the proposed name change.
 "Though it is vaguely amusing."

 If our subspecies identifier is included, humans are called Homo sapiens sapiens.
-Some who interpret Homo sapiens more inclusively use the extended name (which would mean "wise wise man") for modern humans, grouping Neanderthals, once our closest living relatives, under Homo sapiens neanderthalenis, according to Bernard Wood, an anthropologist at George Washington University.
+Some who interpret Homo sapiens more inclusively use the extended name (which would mean "wise wise man") for modern humans, grouping Neanderthals, our once closest living relatives, under Homo sapiens neanderthalenis, according to Bernard Wood, an anthropologist at George Washington University.